 PECASE, established in 1996 to "recognize and nurture some of the finest scientist and engineers" is given annually to researchers early in their research

 careers.
 The PECASE is the "highest honor bestowed by the U.S. government on outstanding scientists."
-The entire list 2012 PECASE awardees is on the
+On July 2, 2019, President Trump announced the 2015-2017 PECASE Awardees.
+The full list is on the WhiteHouse.gov web site.

 PECASE Awardees from BLR&D and CSR&D